 When prepping proteins my goal is to prep them with as much flavor as possible without adding any calories.

-Roast Chicken Breast
+Roast Chicken Breast Recipe

-Braised Grass Fed Beef
+Braised Grass-Fed Beef

 I choose grass-fed beef because it’s leaner than conventional beef.
 The difference isn’t huge but, every little bit counts.
 This beef can be prepared in a slow cooker or electric pressure cooker.